mxs00/poc/notes/podman/install.md

 ls /var/lib/containers
 ls ~/.local/share/containers

+//setting namespaces
 That's plenty of namespaces, and it's probably what your distribution has set by default.
-If your distribution doesn't have that property or has it set very low, then you can create it by entering this text into the file /etc/sysctl.d/userns.conf:
+If your distribution doesn't have that property or has it set very low, then you can create it by entering this text into the file etc/sysctl.d/userns.conf:

 user.max_user_namespaces=28633
 Load that setting: